-When it comes to ethics and sustainability, Outerknown is one of our highest ranking brands.
+When it comes to ethics and sustainability, Outerknown stands for people and planet.
 This brand has worked tirelessly since 2015 to become more responsible and they have a long list of accomplishments to back this up.

-Some of these accomplishments include being Fair Trade Certified, working to raise awareness about ocean plastic, collaborating with Levi (helping to make one of the most popular denim brands sustainable), and releasing ethically made and sustainable swim trunks (a rare feat) among other things.
+Some of these accomplishments include working with Fair Trade Certified factories, working to raise awareness about ocean plastic, collaborating with Levi’s (helping to make one of the most popular denim brands more sustainable), and releasing ethically made and sustainable swim trunks (a rare feat) among other things.

 As of March 2019, Outerknown launched their women’s section making this brand perfect for both men and women interested in sustainable fashion.

 Takeaway: Outerknown is your go-to for sustainably made casual wear from jeans and chinos to flannels, dresses, sweaters, and swimwear.

 Shoes are an important part of any wardrobe and Adelante Made-to-Order has a great selection of shoes that are both fashionable and ethical.
 Not only that, but they have shoes for both men and women.

 Adelante’s mission is to sell products that fund sustainable economic development in Latin America.
 This mission comes from the realization that capitalism can both cause and solve many of the greatest social challenges that exist.
 Adelante also created the Living Well Line, which was developed to define the relative cost of living anywhere in the world.

 Takeaway: Adelante Made-to-Order is great for buying shoes ranging from casual to professional that are hand-crafted, ethically made, and even offers custom sizing.